The Tragedy of Great Power Politics: Criticism

 One review held that rapprochement between Britain and the United States at the end of the 19th century and the success of the European Union in transforming Europe's geopolitical landscape cast serious doubt on the notion that balancing and destructive rivalry are inescapable features of international system.
 If Mearsheimer had analyzed episodes of lasting peace that defy the predictions of balance-of-power theory, he would perhaps have been less convinced of the pervasive logic of offensive realism.

 Another critique of Mearsheimer's views is that they ignore transnational superstructures, such as capitalism, non-state actors, and individual institutions within states.
 Mearsheimer asserts domestic politics to be irrelevant and states to be unable to provide one another with guarantees that they do not harbor hostile intentions.
 According to R. Harrison Wagner, Mearsheimer does not address whether democracy, trade, or another mechanism could prevent states from fighting, a view that is consistent with the broader perspective of the Kantian Peace Triangle.

 Mearsheimer argues that polarity in the international system is the cause of war.
 That is especially true in unbalanced multipolarity in which there is a potential hegemon.
 Balanced multipolarity in which there is no potential hegemon has a less-asymmetrical distribution of power and so is less feared.

 The fear is the least in bipolarity in which there is usually a rough balance of power between the two major states.
 However, the bargaining model of war disputes that claim on the grounds that war is costly.
 That and the fact that states are rational actors, requires some other cause that is more positive than polarity to drive nations to incur the cost of war.

 A collection of his critics’ academic essays takes aim at Mearsheimer's theories in Tragedy: "Some of the criticism is scathing, proving that Mearsheimer is the political-science world's enfant terrible...."

 According to Richard Ned Lebow, "All of Mearsheimer’s predictions about the post-Cold War world have been wrong."

+In the first book on military globalization, Historian Max Ostrovsky argues that the hypothesis of stopping power of water disregards developments since 1492 and that in 1945 the citizens of German and Japanese cities would not describe water power as stopping.